dmccuk/links/README.md

 https://github.com/dmccuk/terraform_modules.git

-INTERMITTENT ISSUE: If you see this message in the terraform output:
+If you see this message in the terraform output:

 ````
 (remote-exec): E: Could not get lock /var/lib/dpkg/lock-frontend - open (11: Resource temporarily unavailable)